M7OCM/890/README.md

 Alternatively use Chirp to store scan list memory (load my modified Python module).
 There needs to be at least 2 frequencies per scan list but no max limit.
 Duplicate frequencies can be added to more than one list.

+FM Broadcast

+Default 0/FM.
+The FM frequency appears in the upper status bar.
+It works the same as stock just without the garbage graphics.
+Turn on FM Standby (menu) and you can list to FMB, scan or search and when a signal is present the FM radio will mute, then continue until another signal appears - pretty cool!.

 ## Features in v2.0.9+
 - All stock features: [check user's manual](https://cdn.shopifycdn.net/s/files/1/0564/8855/8800/files/RT-890_user_manual.pdf?v=1670288968)